 Report dog bites to law enforcement, even if it is your own dog.
 If a dog bites all the time, this becomes a safety issue.

-Even if you know the cat or dog has had its shots for diseases like rabies, you should still see a doctor, Dr. Verville advised.
+Even if you know the cat, dog or bunny has had its shots for diseases like rabies, you should still see a doctor, Dr. Verville advised.
 “Whether it’s a bite or scratch, they are serious enough that you need to take them seriously and seek care.”

 For immediate care, visit Marshfield Clinic Health System.

 Find an urgent care location Find an emergency department